JumpsecLabs/Developer.Handbook/README.md

     return greeting.format(user, age)
 ```

-make use of `from typing import Dict, Optional, Union`
+you can make use of `from typing import Dict, Optional, Union`, though that depends on the python intepreter that you are using.

+- Consider [mypy](https://github.com/python/mypy) for typing enforcing

 - use docstrings, these can be constructed automatically with [Autodocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) in VSCode for python

+- to check for missing docstrings you can use [interrogate](https://interrogate.readthedocs.io/en/latest/#why-do-i-need-this)

 - we follow the Google Docstrings format